zoltanlantos/fabacus-reservation-system/README.md

 bun dev
 ```

-Open http://localhost:9000/swagger with your browser to see the the API documentation.
+Open http://localhost:9000/swagger with your browser to see the API documentation.

 To start Redis run: